iw4p/url-shortener/README.md

 ### MongoDB

-Set "short" as an index to find document more optimized and faster.
+Set "short_id" as an index to find document more optimized and faster.
+Set ".SetExpireAfterSeconds(3600)" to have shorted urls in mongodb for only 1 hour